FraunhoferIOSB/EDC-Extension-for-AAS/README.md

 ## Roadmap
 Features in development:
 - Graphical interface to simplify providing and requesting AAS
-- Built-in client to request AAS data from other EDC (automatic contract negotitation)
+- Built-in client to request AAS data from other EDC (automatic contract negotiation)
-- Dockerhub Container deployment
+- Docker Hub container deployment